 - Additional fees not included.

-Plus, there are many other financial factors to consider, including housing, transportation, food, exercise, and events.
+Additionally, there are numerous other financial factors to consider, including housing, transportation, food, exercise, and entertainment.
 Unfortunately, the cost of living in Arizona is above the national average.

 What It’s Like to Go to Medical School in Arizona